Forced organ harvesting from Falun Gong practitioners in China: Bo Xilai and Liaoning province

-Bo's close associate Wang Lijun was named head of the Public Security Bureau in Jinzhou, Liaoning, in 2003.
+Bo's close associate Wang Lijun was appointed head of the Public Security Bureau in Jinzhou, Liaoning, in 2003.
 In this capacity, he ran an organ transplantation facility where he reportedly oversaw "several thousand" organ transplants, leading to concerns that many of the organs were taken from political prisoners.
-During a 2006 award ceremony, Wang told reporters "For a veteran policeman, to see someone executed and within minutes to see the transformation in which this person's life was extended in the bodies of several other people—it was soul-stirring."

-Gutmann says it is "extremely unlikely" that all the organs used in these operations were taken from executed death-row prisoners, who would not have been plentiful enough to supply thousands of organ transplants.
-However, Gutmann notes that Liaoning detained large numbers of Falun Gong practitioners in labor camps and prisons.
-"It is also germane that both Bo Xilai and Wang Lijun built a large measure of their political power on the repression of Falun Gong," he writes.
+During a 2006 award ceremony, Wang stated: "For a veteran policeman, to see someone executed and within minutes to see the transformation in which this person's life was extended in the bodies of several other people—it was soul-stirring.
+Gutmann argued that it was "extremely unlikely" all the organs used in these operations came from executed death-row prisoners, who would not have been sufficient in number to supply thousands of transplants.
+He noted that Liaoning detained large numbers of Falun Gong practitioners in labor camps and prisons, and added: "It is also germane that both Bo Xilai and Wang Lijun built a large measure of their political power on the repression of Falun Gong."

-In addition to organ transplants in Jinzhou, Gutmann notes that security agencies in Dalian city were supplying human cadavers to two major plastination factories, where the bodies are filled with plastics to be sent on display around the world as bodies exhibitions.
-According to an informant interviewed on the program 20/20, the plastinated cadavers came from executed prisoners.
-Again, however, Gutmann notes a disparity in the numbers: the body plastination factories operating in Dalian processed thousands of cadavers—far more than could be expected to be donated or taken from legally executed prisoners.
-The establishment of the body plastination factories coincided with the onset of the persecution of Falun Gong.
+In addition to the organ transplants in Jinzhou, Gutmann wrote that security agencies in Dalian supplied human cadavers to two major plastination factories, where the bodies were plastinated and displayed internationally.
+According to an informant interviewed on the program 20/20, the cadavers came from executed prisoners.
+Gutmann again noted a numerical disparity: the plastination factories in Dalian processed thousands of cadavers, far more than could plausibly have been sourced from voluntary donations or legally executed prisoners.
+The establishment of these factories coincided with the onset of the persecution of Falun Gong.